-There have been no default in servicing borrowings and/ or breaches in loan covenants.
+1. There have been no default in servicing borrowings and / or breaches in loan covenants.

-The entity has the following financial assets which are subject to the impairment requirements of Ind AS 109.
-On assessment of the future cash flows arising from these assets, the Company believes that there is no provision required to be made for impairment losses on these assets.
+2. The entity has the following financial assets which are subject to the impairment requirement of Ind AS 109.
+On assessment of the future cash flows arising from these assets, the company believe that there is no provision required to be made for impairment losses of these assets.